-The alanine aminotransferase test, also known as ALT or GPT blood test, is a type of exam that helps to identify damage and diseases of the liver, due to the elevated presence of the enzyme alanine aminotransferase in the blood, which is normally found between 7 and 56 U/L of blood.
+ALT test, also known as alanine aminotransferase test or SGPT blood test, is a type of exam that helps to identify damage and diseases of the liver, due to the elevated presence of this enzyme in the blood.

-The ALT blood test is used to detect liver damage and, so, it can be recommended for people who have:
+The ALT blood test is used to detect liver damage and, so, it can be recommended for people who have a fatty liver or that are overweight.
+It is also recommended when there are symptoms such as:

 - Excessive tiredness;